Infineon/mtb-example-btstack-freertos-extadv-beacon/README.md

    By default, all applications in a workspace share the same *design.modus* file - i.e., they share the same pin configuration.
 Each BSP has a default *design.modus* file in the *mtb_shared\TARGET_<bsp name>\<version>\COMPONENT_BSP_DESIGN_MODUS* directory.
 It is not recommended to modify the configuration of a standard BSP directly.

-   To modify the configuration for a single application or to create a custom BSP, see the [ModusToolbox user guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_2.4_User_Guide-Software-v01_00-EN.pdf?fileId=8ac78c8c7e7124d1017ed97e72563632).
+   To modify the configuration for a single application or to create a custom BSP, see the [ModusToolbox&trade; user guide](https://www.infineon.com/ModusToolboxUserGuide).
 This example uses the default configuration.
 See the [Device Configurator guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Device_Configurator_Guide_4-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99ab297631cb).

 - **Bluetooth&reg; Configurator:** The Bluetooth&reg; peripheral has an additional configurator called the "Bluetooth&reg; Configurator" that is used to generate the Bluetooth&reg; LE GATT database and various Bluetooth&reg; settings for the application.
 These settings are stored in the file named *design.cybt*.

    Note that unlike the Device Configurator, the Bluetooth&reg; Configurator settings and files are local to each respective application.
 The services and characteristics added are explained in the [Design and implementation](#design-and-implementation) section.
-See the [Bluetooth Configurator guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Bluetooth_Configurator_Guide_3-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99aaf5b231be).
+See the [Bluetooth&reg; Configurator guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_Bluetooth_Configurator_Guide_3-UserManual-v01_00-EN.pdf?fileId=8ac78c8c7d718a49017d99aaf5b231be).

 **Table 1.
 Application resources**